AllenWangyc/poke-illustration/README.md

 ```
 1. In task 4, I didn't know how to provide optional query parameters.
 Specifically, I don't know whether I should create multiple back-end routes for each of these possibilities, (i.e., one for routes with type as a parameter, one for routes with text as a parameter, and one for both.)
 Or is there a way to write a route that can flexibly handle multiple optional parameters with only one route.
 So I asked chatGPT and I found an implementation of the latter one.
+2. in task 6, chatGPT gneerated couple of css files that make the webpage more beautiful and clear.
+3. in task 8, GPT helped me with implementing the infinite scroll.
+It helped me realise some details that I didn't notice, e.g. reset the page to 0 when user click the search button...
+To be honest, I don't think I can implement the 8th task without its help.
 ```

 ## Task One - Species schema and database population _(backend)_ - 10%